 Chemical liquid spill prevention is perhaps one of the most serious issues that you want to be concerned with.
 Liquid spills are disastrous for the environment and for your workplace.
 Fortunately, chemical liquid bunds are an ideal preventative measure that you can take.

-The main components that your bund system should have if you are storing chemical liquids are a floating roof, an internal floating raft or gas blanket to reduce the emission of harmful chemical vapours into the atmosphere.
+The main components that your bund system should have if you are storing chemical liquids are a floating roof, an internal floating raft or gas blanket to reduce the emission of harmful chemical vapors into the atmosphere.
 The bund itself, which is the component that protects your container, is the secondary containment facility for your container.
 If you have a tank farm, then you should make sure to have a bund surrounding each.

 Flammable liquids also require caution.
-The size of your bund for your flammable liquid depends on how much chemical you are storing.
+The size of your bund for your flammable liquid depends on how many chemicals you are storing.
 In terms of materials, they should be resistant to fire and they should retain spillage that could occur.
 Another factor to consider is the drainage system.
 For flammable materials, the drainage system must ensure that the liquid is not drained into the environment.
 There should be a recycling or disposal system at hand.